ms-np/acme-web-design/development-strategy.md

 Styling for the heading text
 Styling for the form input and form button

-## 4. ____
+## 4. company expertise

-__user story title__
+__As a site visitor, I want to learn what programming languages and activities the company does__

 ### Repo

-This user story was developed locally on a brach called `____` The new branch was merged locally to master when the feature was finished and pushed to the Github repository.
+This user story was developed locally on a brach called `expertise`
+The new branch was merged to `master` when the feature was finished.

 ### HTML

-what did you change in the HTML and why?
+A section element with several images, texts, descriptions

 ### CSS

-what did you change in the CSS and why?
+Styling for the element
+Styling for the images, texts, descriptions
+Styling for the images

 ## 5. ____